Oak-Grove-Classical-Academy/elective-syllabus/README.md

 1. Install [Rustlings](https://rustlings.cool/)
 1. Read [The Official Rust Book](https://doc.rust-lang.org/book/title-page.html)

+## Additional Resources

+- [cheats.rs](https://cheats.rs/): It has all the things.
+May be a bit overwhelming, but if you know what you're looking for, it's a great resource.

 ## Homework

 I expect you to finish the Rustlings exercises we started in class and read the associated chapters in the Rust book.
 Then come with questions.
 If you don't, I will assume you understand it perfectly and